harsla/fullstack_bp/README.md

 4. 'Random' background directive to keep you sane as you dev =p
 5. Password strength and valid email directives

-example `config/secrets.js`:
+You will need to create a directory named 'config' with a file named 'secrets.js' containing the following: example `config/secrets.js`:
 ```javascript
 module.exports = {